The #1 Decorating Mistake Most People Make!

 Start with an “inspiration piece” to design your room

 So where do you start you ask?
 To start decorating a room, you need an inspiration piece.
-It can be an element of the room like a fireplace or stunning light fixture.
+It can be an element of the room like a fireplace, an amazing view or stunning light fixture.